crowleydi/dockerfiles/README.md

 ## alpine-tomcat

+This is Tomcat 9.0.x plus OpenSSL with the FIPS module and OpenJDK 17 JRE.
-Tomcat 9.0.x built using alpine-fips as the base image.
-Tomcat is installed such that one can easily use this image instead of the official Tomcat image.
+Tomcat is installed so one can easily switch to use this image over the official Tomcat image.

 [![Build alpine-tomcat Docker image](https://github.com/crowleydi/dockerfiles/actions/workflows/build-alpine-tomcat.yml/badge.svg)](https://github.com/crowleydi/dockerfiles/actions/workflows/build-alpine-tomcat.yml)